-The USB receptacles are active when the 10-amp breaker "12VDC RECEP" located in the 12VDC main distribution panel inside the cabin is "ON
+The USB receptacles are active when the 10-amp breaker "12VDC RECEP" located in the 12VDC main distribution panel inside the cabin is "ON es.
+Damage to the unit and system may occur.
+C-19

 Be sure to use accessories that DO NOT EXCEED the rated capacity of the circuit (3 amps).